 Plus, the ingredients and preparation may not be safe if you are looking for a gluten free potato salad recipe.
 You run the risk of cross contamination where it is prepped and possible unsafe ingredients, like barley or malt from preservatives.

-Making a homemade recipe not only guarantees the best potato salad taste, but like gluten-free pasta salad or creamy GF macaroni salad, is an ideal, make-ahead gluten-free side.
+Making a homemade recipe not only guarantees the best homemade potato salad taste, but like my 5-minute creamy GF coleslaw recipe or a never-mushy picnic-style gluten-free macaroni salad they are great make-ahead ideas for entertaining.

 Ingredient Tid Bits